 Simply peel a banana and add it along with plant milk, vanilla, cocoa powder, and ice to a blender.

-I love to use almond milk or even vanilla flavored almond milk to my smoothie but any plant milk will work just fine.
+I love to use almond milk or even vanilla-flavored almond milk in my smoothie but any plant milk will work just fine.
 Other great options are soy and rice milk.